-The forward-looking statements and information contained in this AIF are based upon assumptions management believes to be reasonable, including, without limitation: no adverse developments in respect of the property or operations at the Project; no material changes to applicable laws; the ramp-up of operations at the Underground Mine in accordance with management's plans and expectations; no material adverse impacts from COVID-19 going forward; no material adverse change to the price of copper from current levels; and the absence of any other factors that could cause actions, events or results to differ from those anticipated, estimated or intended.
+The forward-looking statements and information contained in this AIF are based upon assumptions management believes to be reasonable, including, without limitation: no adverse developments in respect of the property or operations at the Project; no material changes to applicable laws; the restart and ramp-up of operations at the Underground Mine in accordance with management's plans and expectations; no material adverse impacts from the effects of COVID-19 going forward; the Company will be able to obtain sufficient additional funding to complete the restart and ramp-up of the Underground Mine; no material adverse change to the price of copper from current levels; and the absence of any other factors that could cause actions, events or results to differ from those anticipated, estimated or intended.
 The forward-looking information and statements are stated as of the date hereof (or as otherwise indicated).
 The Company disclaims any intent or obligation to update forward-looking statements or information except as required by law.
 Although the Company has attempted to identify important factors that could cause actual actions, events or results to differ materially from those described in forward-looking information and statements, there may be other factors that could cause actions, events, or results not to be as anticipated, estimated, or intended.
-Specific reference is made to "Risk Factors" herein, and "Risks and Uncertainties" in the Company's Management's Discussion and Analysis in respect of the year ended December 31, 2022, for a discussion of factors that may affect forward-looking statements and information.
+Specific reference is made to "Risk Factors" herein, and "Risks and Uncertainties" in the Company's Management's Discussion and Analysis in respect of the year ended December 31, 2023, for a discussion of factors that may affect forward-looking statements and information.
 Should one or more of these risks or uncertainties materialize, should other risks or uncertainties materialize or should underlying assumptions prove incorrect, actual results and events may vary materially from those described in forward-looking statements and information.
-For more information on the Company and the risks and challenges of its business, investors should review the Company's filings that are available at www.sedar.com.
+For more information on the Company and the risks and challenges of its business, investors should review the Company's filings that are available at www.sedarplus.ca.
 The Company provides no assurance that forward-looking statements and information will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements or information.
 Accordingly, readers should not place undue reliance on forward-looking statements or information.